• Skip to primary navigation

 E-Commerce Adaptation to Change during Pandemic

-Revenue Growth is up as of mid-April
+Revenue Growth is up as of mid-April.

 U.S. retailers’ online year-over-year (YoY) revenue growth is up 68% as of mid-April, surpassing an earlier peak of 49% in early January.

-and an impressive 146% growth in all online retail orders.
+There’s been a 129% year-over-year growth in U.S. & Canadian e-commerce orders as of April 21 and an impressive 146% growth in all online retail orders.

 Online conversion rates increased 8.8% in February, reflecting a level of shopping urgency typically seen during Cyber Mondays, according to QuantumMetric.
-How E-Commerce Revolutionized During Pandemic

 Mobile devices are the most popular device for online shopping by a wide margin.
-72% of consumers are using mobile devices to shop in stores according to the latest PYMNTS’ 2020 Remote Payments Study.
+72% of consumers are using mobile devices to shop in stores, according to the latest PYMNTS’ 2020 Remote Payments Study.

 E-Commerce and online retailers’ supply chains, order management, and fulfillment systems.
 And they are all being tested by the triple-digit order and revenue growth going on today.
-Best of all, more energy and intensity is being put into improving customer experiences online.
+Best of all, more energy and intensity are being put into improving customer experiences online.

 The following graphic from COVID-19 Commerce Insight, an Emarsys initiative in cooperation with GoodData.
 It shows how year-over-year revenue growth comparing the last seven days to the same period last year:

-How E-Commerce Revolutionized During Pandemic
+Learn more about How E-Commerce Revolutionized During Pandemic.

 Mobilizing Online